PedroASB/PedroASB/README.md

 ## <div align="center">About me</div>

 <div align="center">
-	My name is Pedro Augusto.
+	My name is Pedro Augusto Serafim Belo.
 I am B.Sc. in Computer Science and my thesis was on Graph Theory.
 I enjoy studying theoretical computer science.
 In programming, I am familiar with C/C++ and Python, and my favorite projects were building a compiler and an interpreter during college.
 </div>
 <br>